Leading Edge Aviation Services

-Leading Edge Aviation Services (now renamed International Aerospace Coatings) is an FAA-certified Maintenance, Repair and Overhaul (“MRO”) company based in Costa Mesa, California.
+Leading Edge Aviation Services (now renamed International Aerospace Coatings) is an FAA-certified maintenance, repair and overhaul (MRO) company based in Costa Mesa, California.
 Leading Edge has painted aircraft for airlines such as United, Continental, Delta, Northwest, Air Canada, Virgin America, US Airways, UPS, and The Blue Angels, as well as for the 1997 movie Air Force One.
-The company is the largest independent painter of commercial and military aircraft with the annual revenue of $150 million in the United States, with facilities in California, Mississippi, Texas, Florida and South Carolina.
+The company is the largest independent painter of commercial and military aircraft, with an annual revenue of $150 million in the United States, with facilities in California, Mississippi, Texas, Florida and South Carolina.

 History

 Leading Edge was founded by Mike Manclark in 1989 as an aircraft detailing business based in John Wayne International Airport in Orange County, California.
 The company expanded through the 1990s, with Manclark becoming a private jet detailer for celebrities such as Bob Hope and Frank Sinatra.
 After a contract with McDonnell Douglas for a KC110 heavy-check maintenance clean, the company began to work on large aircraft, first stripping paint for maintenance purposes, then contracting paint jobs.
 The company's first high-profile job was to design United Airlines' new brand image, to be released at the Super Bowl.
 The company gained contracts with major airlines such as Delta and Continental, as well as for special projects such as the Arizona Diamondbacks-themed Boeing 757 for America West Airlines, historical restorations, and Mitt Romney's 2012 campaign plane.